People

 Angelo Sassaroli

-Angelo Sassaroli is currently a research assistant professor working with Professor Fantini.
+Angelo Sassaroli is a research assistant professor working with Professor Fantini.
 He graduated from the University of Florence (Italy) in April 1996.
 He received his PhD in Physics from the University of Electro-Communication in Tokyo, Japan.
-He has been helping Professor Fantini in supervising several projects: optical mammography, small-tissue oxygenation measurements, and peripheral nerves studies.
-He has been particularly involved in brain imaging studies, including data collection and analysis.
-He has collaborated with McLean Hospital in Belmont, MA on concurrent studies of fMRI and fNIRS.
+He has been helping Professor Fantini in supervising several projects including optical mammography, small-tissue oxygenation measurements, and peripheral nerves studies.
+More recently, he has been particularly involved in brain imaging studies, including data collection and analysis, and the development of innovative methods for frequency-domain near-infrared spectroscopy.
 In his free time, he likes running and doing Yoga.

 Giles Blaney